Is Equity Release A Good Idea In 2024?

 A good starting point is knowing exactly what we’re talking about.
 Equity release schemes cover a few different financing options, each based on the amount of equity you own in your property.
 An Equity release mortgage will release some of the equity you own in the property.

-Most companies offering lifetime mortgages will insist they have the only charge on your title deeds, meaning you and (if applicable on joint policies) your partner has no other secured loans tied to your property.
+Most companies offering lifetime mortgages will insist they have the only charge on your title deeds, meaning you and (if applicable on joint applications) your partner has no other secured loans tied to your property.
 The reason is when both people are either in long-term care or deceased, the company to provide the loan can recuperate the loan amount with interest from the sale of your property.

 Interest is charged as it usually is on any other type of secured loan; you don’t need to pay it back.
 Your family will have to when they inherit the property.